Most homepage copy is written from the wrong seat.

 Your headline has one job: make the right person stay.

-It does this by either naming their problem, naming the outcome they want, or naming who it's for.
-Not all three at once.
-One, clearly.
+It does this by naming their problem, naming the outcome they want, or naming who it's for.
+Name one thing clearly.

-The most common mistake: Headlines that describe the business instead of addressing the visitor.
+The most common mistake is headlines that describe the business instead of addressing the visitor.

 One of these makes someone lean in.
 The other makes them scroll past.